 Colorado River boat crash leaves 4 missing, officials say

-Four people were missing Sunday after a boat collision on the Colorado River ejected passengers and left 10 people injured, officials said.
+Four people were missing Sunday after a boat collision on the Colorado River ejected passengers and left nine others injured, officials said.

 "We have four parties unaccounted for and presumed submerged," Eric Sherwin, a spokesperson for California's San Bernardino County Fire District, said.
 "It is being treated as a recovery operation."